VeriHealth — True Health Discernment

 Model immunization and the inoculation frontier

-Van der Linden and Kyrychenko (2026) propose extending psychological inoculation to the models themselves: training LLMs to reject misinformation the way humans can be inoculated against it.
+Van der Linden and Kyrychenko (2026) argue for extending psychological inoculation to the models themselves: training LLMs to reject misinformation the way humans can be inoculated against it.
 The question of whether the same inoculation principle can operate at both the human and the model level is an open frontier for the field.

 Model safetyInoculation